 These of course barely skim the surface of things to do.
 Check out some more awesome Glasgow things to do on the crazy tourist.

 These are just a few of the things to do in Glasgow.
+We wish we had visited the Glasgow necropolis and the Riverside Museum among others.
+It just means we have to come back for another visit.
 We are not into the club scene, but needless to say that there is a happening scene there.
 Pub crawling.
 Loch Ness, the list goes on.
 We look forward to visiting Glasgow again and checking out other areas of Scotland as a whole.
 Would we live there?
 You betcha!
 London without the high prices.
 Maybe not in winter though :-).
-Our trip to Edinburgh was just as fun and l can’t wait to share that with you either.
 I hope you can put this Glasgow rough guide to good use if you get there.

 Have you been to Glasgow or any part of Scotland?
 If yes, did you enjoy it?
 Do you have any other suggestions for things to see and do in Glasgow?
 If not, does Glasgow look like a place you would like to visit?